Alokxt/Deep_learning/README.md

 - AdaDelta
 - Adam
 - AdamW
+### ✅ 3.
+Vanilla RNN from Scratch in Numpy and LSTM in Pytorch
+Understood Core Mathematical concepts behind RNNs , and BPTT -Applied mathematical concepts with numpy to develop an RNN -Developed new RNN model with Pytorch and did Sentiment analysis on movie reviews -Learned Different Gates in LSTM and Math Behind them, applied LSTM with pytorch to develop a Next Word Predictor project.

 These implementations focus on:
 - How gradients are updated internally
 - How momentum and velocity work